zack13110/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: program have check number between 2 number if first number have more second number program is change position

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: not happen and skip to next number

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 24 times

 4. Why we need flag variable ?

-Answer:
+Answer: because flag variable have loop for sort number form smaller to larger correct

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer:faster because program incorrect